gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 production.
 Green tests should give the individual developer a good feeling about his code changes.
 Tests should facilitate maintainability and make the code more comprehensible.
-Above I gave some examples when tests do more harm than support the developers.
+Above I gave some examples when tests do more harm than good.
 At this point you need to reconsider your testing strategy.
-Tests should improve productivity so you can make changes faster and deliver more features in less time.
-If this is not the case, something is wrong with your test suite.
+Tests should improve productivity so you can make changes faster and deliver features in less time.
+If this is not the case, something is wrong with your test strategy.